willzhang007/Auto-complete/Auto-completeProject/README.md

 # Auto-Complete project

 ## Overview
-In this project, I implemented a auto-complete search tools based on N-Gram model using Hadoop MapReduce and Java language.
+In this project, I implemented a auto-complete search tools based on N-Gram model using Hadoop MapReduce and built a website server with PHP, Ajax and JQuery.

 ## Main Steps